vetalsimplybook/simplybook-external-validator/README.md

-Output data example (in case of successful validation and  bring back information into intake form variables):
+Output data example (in case of successful validation and the information is brought back into intake form variables):
 ```
 {
     "additional_fields":[